vectordotdev/timber-ruby/README.md

 ## Overview

-Timber is structured logging solution, giving you _complete_ insight into your applications without the need for agents, or special APIs.
-It's just better logging, like it always should have been. 😄
+Timber improves your logs so you can solve issues faster.
+There are no agents, special APIs, or locked away data; just better logging.

 Timber works by automatically by turning your raw text logs into rich structured events.
-It pairs with the [Timber Console](https://app.timber.io) to maximize your productivity, allowing you to _quickly_ find what you need so that you get back to focusing on your core competencies.
+It pairs with the [Timber Console](https://app.timber.io) to maximize your productivity, allowing you to _quickly_ find what you need so that you get back to doing what you do.
-Never feel lost again, _always_ have the data you need.
+With Timber you'll _always_ have the data you need to resolve issues.

 To provide an example, Timber turns this: